The Bellflower Bunnies

 The show centers on the adventures and exploits of the Bellflower family, a clan of seven rabbits who live in Beechwood Grove, which is called Blueberry Hill in the English version.
 The two adults in the family, Papa Bramble and Aunt Zinnia, take care of their five children: Periwinkle, Poppy, Mistletoe, Dandelion and Violette.

 Production

 Early on in its run, the series was produced as a package of four specials by TF1 and its subsidiary, Protécréa, along with TVA International of Montreal and Melusine of Luxembourg; Moran Caouissin, an animator from Disney's DuckTales movie, served as the director.
 Production of the series began in the fall of 2000, at a cost of over US$2 million, or US$600,000 per episode.

-Starting in 2004, later episodes were produced by Euro Visual, Tooncan, Megafun, Big Cash, Dragon Cartoon and Disney Television France.
-This time, Eric Berthier directed, and Alice Willis composed.
+Starting in 2004, later episodes were produced by Euro Visual, Tooncan, Megafun, Bigcash, Dragon Cartoon and Disney Television France.
+This time, Éric Berthier directed, and Alice Willis composed.